Hadrian Hughes

 super(scope, id)

-this.stack = scope as cdk.Stack
+.stack = scope as cdk.Stack

-this.edgeFunctions =
+.edgeFunctions =

-'QueryToID', 'StripAPIPath']
+this'QueryToID', 'StripAPIPath']

 [.reduce((acc: Dict<lambda.IVersion>, name: string) => {

-const resource = this.loadParameter(`${name}ARN`)
+= this.loadParameter(`${name}ARN`)

-const arn = resource.getResponseField('Parameter.Value')
+const resource = resource.getResponseField('Parameter.Value')

-return {
+return {...acc,

 : lambda.Version.fromVersionArn(this, `${name}EdgeVersion`, arn)